SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 The code above shows part of a wrapper around POSIX file descriptors.
 The `FileDescriptor` structure
-satisfies all of the requirements of the `Sendable` protocol, which would normally make it sendable.
+satisfies all of the requirements of the `Sendable` protocol, which normally makes it sendable.
 However,
 writing `~Sendable` suppresses this implicit conformance.
 Even though file descriptors use integers